 In the Internet of Things (IoT), physical objects are equipped with sensors, actuators and computing power and linked to the Internet.
-The resulting smart things or smart things become independently acting actors in a networked society and contribute to an increasing fusion of the digital and physical world.
+The resulting smart things become independently operating actors in a connected society and contribute to an increasing fusion of the digital and physical world.
 At the same time, Smart Things enable completely new types of interaction between companies, things and individuals as well as innovative business models based on newly available data and ubiquitous networking.

-Companies are faced with the challenge of integrating IoT as a concept into their strategic business orientation and to move away from traditional value promises & product ideas.
-IoT enables the combination of physical products with digital services and the embedding of products in IoT ecosystems.
-This enables companies to interact with consumers in a new way and provide entirely new and innovative value propositions.
-At the same time, IoT offers companies the opportunity to optimize internal business processes and to reorganize cross-company collaboration.
+Companies are faced with the challenge of integrating IoT as a concept into their strategic business orientation and to move away from traditional value propositions and product ideas.
+IoT enables the connection of physical products with digital services and the embedding of products in IoT ecosystems.
+This enables companies to interact with consumers in a new way and to provide completely new and innovative value propositions.
+At the same time, IoT offers companies the opportunity to optimize internal business processes and to redesign cross-company collaboration.

-Below you will find a selection of competences of the Fraunhofer Project Group Information Systems in the field of the Internet of Things.
+Below you will find a selection of projects, publications and courses offered by the FIM Research Center in the area of the Internet of Things.